 Be willing to hear their point of view.

 Using an "I statement" encourages the listener to respond rather than feel accused.
 An "I statement" simply states how you feel.
 It avoids blame which creates the chance of a better chance of being heard.

-Resentments linger when you can't accept the outcome.
-Acceptance is being in the moment without necessarily agreeing with it.
-You can face reality instead of trying to control it.
-You may not like what happened but by working through it, you can find peace.
+Resentments linger when you don’t deal with them.
+Bt practicing acceptance you can be in the moment without necessarily agreeing with it.
+You can face the hurt instead of trying to suppress it.
+Even if the other person doesn’t change, by working through it yourself, you can find peace.
 To read more click here Learning Acceptance.